department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/veterans-disability.md

 | 10% | $140.05 |
 | 20% | $276.84 |

-### Veterans with a dependent spouse or parent, but no children
+### Veterans with a 30% to 100% disability rating and a dependent spouse or parent, but no children

 <ul class="usa-accordion" aria-multiselectable="true">
 <button class="usa-button-unstyled usa-accordion-button" aria-controls="30-60-no-children">30% to 60% disabling</button>